linux-integrity/ima-doc/policy-syntax.rst

 keyrings
 ^^^^^^^^^

-See :ref:`keyrings` for a description of the keyrings..
+See :ref:`keyrings` for a description of the keyrings.

-keyrings qualifies and is only legal with func=KEY_CHECK.
+keyrings qualifies and is only legal with :ref:`func-key-check`.

-Without keyrings=, KEY_CHECK measures all keyrings.
-With keyrings=, it only measures the keyrings that are listed.
+Without keyrings, :ref:`func-key-check` measures all keyrings.
+With ``keyrings=``, it only measures the keyrings that are listed.

 The commonly used keyrings are: